Facebook Pixel

 • Are the grandparents physically and mentally fit to care for the child?

-If a grandparent is granted visitation rights, Georgia law allows the child's parent or legal guardian the right to ask the court to revoke or amend a grandparent's visitation for good cause.
+If a grandparent is granted visitation rights, Georgia law allows the child's parent or legal guardian to request the court to amend or revoke the grandparent's visitation with good cause.

 Grandparent Rights Organizations

-There are several groups dedicated to protecting the rights of grandparents and grandchildren, many founded by grandparents who advocate on behalf of all grandparents facing visitation and custody issues with their grandchildren:
+There are several groups dedicated to protecting the rights of grandparents and grandchildren.
+Many of these were founded by grandparents who advocate on behalf of all grandparents facing visitation and custody issues with their grandchildren:

 Do You Have Questions About Grandparent Visitation Rights in Georgia?

-The reality is that most people will face at least one difficult family law legal situation such as the end of a marriage or a custody dispute with the other parent or grandparent.
-To talk with an experienced Georgia grandparent rights lawyer, contact Family Law Attorney Sharon Jackson today by completing the Case Review form or call at (678) 436-3636
+The reality is that most people will face at least one difficult Family Law legal situation such as the end of a marriage or a custody dispute with the other parent or grandparent.
+To talk with an experienced Georgia grandparent rights lawyer, contact Family Law Attorney Sharon Jackson today by completing the Case Review form or call at (678) 909-4100

 CASE REVIEW